2007 NBA Finals: Broadcasting

 The featured song, aired throughout the playoffs, was The Pussycat Dolls "Right Now."

 Another song featured in the 2007 NBA Finals series, "It Ends Tonight" by The All-American Rejects, was aired at the end of the pre-game promo for Game 4.

+The 2007 NBA Finals was the first to feature the ESPN on ABC branding, which replaced ABC Sports in September 2006.

 Ratings

 According to ESPN, the NBA Finals series was a television bust in the United States.
 San Antonio's four-game sweep of Cleveland finished with a record-low 6.2 television rating and 11 share on ABC, Nielsen Media Research said on June 15, 2007.